Sairyss/domain-driven-hexagon/README.md

 Downsides:

-- If used incorrectly, i.e for technical (connection failed) or validation (incorrect input) errors, It may cause some security issues and goes against [Fail-fast](https://en.wikipedia.org/wiki/Fail-fast) principle.
-Instead of terminating a program flow, this approach continues program execution and allows it to run in an incorrect state, which may lead to more unexpected errors, so it's generally better to throw in those cases.
+- If used incorrectly, i.e for technical (connection failed) errors, It may cause some security issues and goes against [Fail-fast](https://en.wikipedia.org/wiki/Fail-fast) principle.
+Instead of terminating a program flow, returning exception continues program execution and allows it to run in an incorrect state, which may lead to more unexpected errors, so it's generally better to throw in those cases rather then returning an error.
 - It adds extra complexity.
 Exception cases returned somewhere deep inside application have to be handled by functions in upper layers until it reaches controllers which may add a lot of extra `if` statements.
 - More boilerplate code.